I built a 50-year NYC housing simulator. Here's what I learned (mostly not what the simulator said).

 What genuinely updated my view was running Section 8 vouchers.
 I expected modest individual benefit and significant market distortion.
 What I observed in the model was the opposite: voucher recipients exit homelessness, stay in the city, reach stable rent burdens — and the side-effect (a small demand-side rent inflation in voucher-accepting neighborhoods) is much smaller than I’d assumed.
 Roughly 0.5% rent inflation per placement, against a huge anti-homelessness benefit.

+Then compare to rent control.
 Universal rent control in the simulator is catastrophic.
-The endowment effect locks tenants into apartments that no longer fit them (empty-nesters keep 3BRs, families squeeze into studios).
+It creates “golden handcuffs” locking tenants into apartments that no longer fit them (empty-nesters keep 3BRs, families squeeze into studios) because giving up a below-market deal feels like an irrational loss.
 Construction collapses because the cap rate inversion kills profitability.
 Most of the city flees.
 The remaining tenants are technically rent-protected but the city as a functioning entity is gone.

 The contrast struck me: vouchers and RC are both demand-side interventions aimed at the same problem (low-income tenants can’t afford market rents).
 But vouchers route around the price signal while RC breaks it.
 Routing around is much better.